 Through her innovative work, Dr. Inouye developed a scientifically proven method for reducing delirium and functional decline in hospitalized older persons, the Hospital Elder Life Program (HELP), a person-centered, interdisciplinary, volunteer-assisted multicomponent program for prevention of delirium.
 HELP has been implemented in hundreds of hospitals across the U.S., Canada, and many other countries around the world.
 She also created the Confusion Assessment Method (CAM), now translated into over 20 languages, and the most widely used method for identification of delirium worldwide.

-As an internationally renowned scientist, Dr. Inouye has been continuously funded by the National Institutes of Health (NIH) since 1989, with over 80 peer reviewed grants, and currently holding over $20 million in active grant funds.
-She directs the Successful AGing after Elective Surgery (SAGES) study, a large NIH Program Project renewal exploring innovative risk factors and long-term outcomes of delirium.
-She has published more than 300 articles, many in the highest impact journals (H-index =91), and was named by Thomson Reuters ScienceWatch as one of the World’s Most Influential Scientific Minds of the decade in 2014.
-She is an Associate Editor at the Journal of the American Geriatrics Society.
-She has received many national awards, including the Leonard Tow Humanism in Medicine Award from the Arnold P. Gold Foundation (2005), the Henderson Award from the American Geriatrics Society (2013), M. Powell Lawton Award from the Gerontological Society of America (2015), Franz-Kohler Inflammation Award-German Society of Anaesthesiology (2018), and American Association of Critical Care Nurses Pioneering Spirit Award (2019).
-She is an elected member of the National Academy of Medicine (NAM) since 2011, as well as the Association of American Physicians (AAP) and the American Society of Clinical Investigation (ASCI).
-She is an elected fellow of the American College of Physicians, the American Geriatrics Society, the Gerontological Society of America, and the American Academy of Nursing.
-She served as a Health and Aging Policy Fellow and American Political Science Association Congressional Fellow in 2016-17.
+A renowned scientist, Dr. Inouye has been continuously funded by the National Institutes of Health since 1989, with over 80 grants, including a current >$13 million P01 grant on the inter-relationship of delirium and dementia.
+She has published more than 350 articles, many in the highest impact journals (H-index =104), and was named by Thomson Reuters ScienceWatch (2014) as one of the World’s Most Influential Scientific Minds of the decade.
+She serves as Associate Editor at JAMA Network Open.
+She has received many awards, including the Leonard Tow Humanism in Medicine Award from the Arnold P. Gold Foundation (2005), the Henderson Award from the American Geriatrics Society (2013), and the M. Powell Lawton Award from the Gerontological Society of America (2015), and Honorary Fellow of the American Academy of Nursing (2018).
+She is an elected member of the National Academy of Medicine (2011), as well as the Association of American Physicians (AAP) and the American Society of Clinical Investigation (ASCI).
+She currently serves as a Board Member, Board on Health Care Services (HCS), National Academies of Sciences, Engineering, and Medicine, 2019-2022; and on the President’s Advisory Council, The National Academy of Medicine Grand Challenge in Healthy Longevity, 2018-present.
+She served as a Health and Aging Policy Fellow and American Political Science Association Congressional Fellow in 2016-17 and an Encore Public Voices Fellow 2019-2020.
 A dedicated mentor, she has individually mentored over 100 trainees in aging research.
-She has dedicated her career to serving vulnerable, underserved, and aged populations; her clinical practice includes dementia and functional assessment for geriatric and homeless populations.
+She has dedicated her career to serving vulnerable and underserved populations; her clinical practice includes care of geriatric and homeless populations.

 Centers for Medicare and Medicaid Services (CMS)